My Windows development environment setup

 I love WSL.
 I also like how WSL team switched to VM approach for their WSL2.
 WSL just doesn’t fit my workflow.
 I like to fire up the VM, work and suspend it so I can wake it up again when needed in a second and continue from exactly that state I stopped in.

 To stop WSL I literally need to stop all the main process like Nginx, Postgres, Tmux.
-Tmux idea is to be never stopped.
+Tmux main purpose is to be never stopped.

 I don’t want to keep WSL’s VM running all the time.

 So, even though I like the idea of WSL I can’t use it.